bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Wednesday, the 14-day percent change in average new deaths was:
+As of Thursday, the 14-day percent change in average new deaths was:

 - -8% in Illinois
-- -22% in the United States
+- -23% in the United States
 - -17% worldwide

 <picture>